mccakit/xmake-luals-addon_fork/README.md

     }
 }
 ```
-- Create .luarc.json file with these settings, point to your LLS-Addons directory and the library folder of the xmake-luals-addon
+- Create .luarc.json file by running this command at the project directory, this file must point to your addons directory and the library folder of the xmake addon.
+Also disable the runtime builtin os module from showing up in the lsp.
 ```bash
 @'
 {